Help Center

 Yes, we offer a complete dental CAD design service.
 If you don't have CAD software or prefer to rely on our specialists, you can select the "Design" option when creating the order.
 Upload the intraoral scans (upper arch, lower arch, and bite) and our team handles the complete digital design.
 We specialize in Toronto Bridge design with custom frame and internal bar, as well as crowns, bridges, and implant structures.

-Yes, from the client portal you can monitor your order status in real time through all stages of production: from confirmation to manufacturing, from quality control to shipping.
+Yes, from the client portal you can monitor your order status in real time through all stages: from confirmation to design, from quality control to file delivery.
 Every status change is recorded with date and time.
-When the work is shipped, you'll receive the tracking number to follow the delivery with the courier.
+When the design is ready, you get a notification and can download the files from the portal.
 You can access the complete history of all your orders from the portal dashboard.

 Invoices are issued monthly: all orders delivered during the month are grouped into a single invoice per client, issued on the first of the following month.
 We issue electronic invoices through the Italian Exchange System (SDI) in compliance with Italian B2B electronic invoicing regulations.
 During registration, we ask for your SDI destination code or PEC for automatic delivery.
 Payment is made by bank transfer with a 30-day term from the invoice date.